CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/_index.md

 ### Select the Tests to Run

 <!-- vale off -->
 You can include or exclude one or more of the various tests performed during the validation.
 Each test is assigned a number, which is used to identify which tests to run.
-Refer to {{<link title="Validation Checks">}} for a description of the individual tests.
 By default, all tests are run.
 The `<protocol-number-range-list>` value is used with the `include` and `exclude` options  to indicate which tests to include.
 It is a number list separated by commas, or a range using a dash, or a combination of these.
 Do not use spaces after commas.
 For example:
 <!-- vale on -->

 - include 1,3,5